ropensci/hddtools/cran-comments.md

 In this new release, we added the following:

 * a vignette
-* paper for submission to JOSS
-* documented the submission to the ropensci project
+* Fixed bug with the TRMM function (for Windows users)

 ## Test environment
 * Ubuntu 14.04, R 3.3.1